parth167/01_seo_refactor/README.md

 # Changes  in css file

-1.change in css code use nav in place of div in some area
+1. change in css code use nav in place of div in some area
 1. changes in image scr file